bwarren2/objective_impeachment/PITCHME.md

 ---

-### Did Donald Trump seek a thing of value in return for being influenced in the performance of an official act?
+### What we will cover

+Part 1.
+The impeachment case, with requirements, facts, and testimony Part 2.
+Counterarguments made by Republicans

 ---

+### Part 1: Did Donald Trump seek a thing of value in return for being influenced in the performance of an official act?

+---

 ### Claims Required For Proof

 1. Trump sought/demanded an exchange of:
-2. an official act (dispensing Ukraine aid passed by Congress)
+2. an official act (white house meeting or dispensing Ukraine aid passed by Congress)
 3. for a thing of value ("investigations")
 4. that "investigations" were ***solely*** a thing of value personally, and ***not*** part of executing his job as President